Initial-state geometry and multiplicity distributions in pp and pPb collisions: Formalism

 \subsubsection{Hard-sphere}

-The hard-sphere is based on the collision criterion of distances between two nucleon centers.
+The hard-sphere is based on the collision criterion of distances between two nucleon centers \cite{Albacete:2012xq}.
 Explicitly, there is a collision when the distance between the projectile (proj) and the target (targ) is:

-where $\sigma_{NN}$ is the nucleon-nucleon inelastic cross section for a given center of mass energy.
+where $\sigma_0$ is the transverse area of the large $x$ partons of a nucleon.
+As in Ref. \cite{Albacete:2012xq}, we choose the parameter $\sigma_{0}$ to be equal to $42$ mb.
 This collision criterion implies that each nucleon is geometrically described by a filled disk, with thickness given by:

 where $\Theta(x)$ is the usual Heaviside step function.